dysath/seat-fitting/README.md

 # seat-fitting
-A Fitting/Doctrine module for SeAT
+A module for SeAT handles Ship fittings and Doctrines

+(Under construction)